NeutralizeGameDev/OpenSourceGame/README.md

 Atmospheric World: Immerse yourself in a dark and atmospheric world with rich lore and storytelling.
 Character Progression: Customize your character's abilities, equipment, and playstyle as you progress through the game.
 Installation:
-Clone the repository: git clone [repository URL]
-Open the project folder in Unity.
+Clone the repository: git clone https://github.com/NeutralizeGameDev/OpenSourceGame Open the project folder in Unity.
 Navigate to Assets/Scenes and open the main scene.
 Press the Play button in the Unity Editor to start the game.